margs163/SkillSet/README.md

   - Add rich content to your cards with text formatting
   - Tag and categorize cards for better organization
   - Search and filter functionality
-  - Grid and list view options

 - **Study Modes**
   - Standard flashcard review
-  - Self-assessment with "Correct", "Hard", and "Incorrect" tracking
+  - Self-assessment with "Correct", and "Incorrect" tracking
-  - Spaced repetition algorithm for optimized learning
-  - Quiz generation from existing flashcard decks

-- **Progress Tracking**
-  - Visual progress indicators for each deck
-  - Accuracy and completion rate metrics
-  - Study session history and statistics
-  - Performance analytics dashboard

 - **User Experience**
   - Responsive design for desktop and mobile devices
   - Intuitive and clean user interface
-  - Dark/light mode toggle
-  - Keyboard shortcuts for efficient navigation

 ## 🛠️ Technology Stack